 Have you developed tools, curriculum, creative projects, events, or another approach that is working?

-If you are planning to attend this Drawdown Learn event and are interested in sharing information or a display on a particular project or approach that you think would be helpful for others, please fill out this submission form and we will follow up with you about creating a small display in our expo area.
+If you are planning to attend this Drawdown Learn event and are interested in sharing information or a display on a particular project or approach that you think would be helpful for others, please fill out this submission form by Friday, October 12th and we will follow up with you about creating a small display or area with information that people can browse and discuss with you over a glass of wine, coffee, tea, and dessert during the event mixer.

 Space is limited and will be allocated depending on how many people would like to bring materials, and how large their demonstration requirements are.
 Submit requests early to be considered for larger displays.
-If you are only bringing flyers or pamphlets there is no need to tell us in advance.
+If you are only bringing flyers or pamphlets there is no need to tell us in advance, unless you would like to be listed as part of the expo area so that others can look for you on Saturday evening.

 Discounted Passes & Scholarships